Jason Chen (singer): Career

 Chen started his musical career in 2007, during his second year as an undergraduate student at University of California, Los Angeles.
 His initial works included performing covers of songs by various renowned artists on YouTube, and as he became more experienced, he began producing and performing original music of his own.

-In 2011, he released his first album, Gravity, and the single "Best Friend", which now has over thirty thirty-five million views.
+In 2011, he released his first album, Gravity, and the single "Best Friend", which now has over thirty-five million views.
 He has also performed in various countries such as Australia, Canada, China, Indonesia, Italy, Malaysia, Singapore, and Taiwan, as well as throughout the United States.
 Although Jason did not receive positive response initially, he started to gain more popularity in 2010.

 Encouraged by the rise of his popularity, Chen released his first original album, “Gravity”.
 Later, he released his second and third original album “Never for Nothing” and "What If Acoustic" in 2013.

 In 2014, Chen performed on the main stage at California food festival 626 Night Market.